It is true what everyone says: communication is the lifeblood of a relationship!

 We communicate not just with our words, but with our bodies, sounds, touch, gestures.
 How close you sit on the couch together is a strong communication about how you are feeling about one another.

 Because erotic communication is one of the most important skills for sexual fulfillment and healthy relationships, we have put together an interactive resource guide on erotic communication – available here or as part of a Pleasure Pod membership.
+Membership includes our resource pod on Erotic Communication as just one of the many curated resources for Pleasure Pod Members!

 Here are some of our podcast episodes that go in depth on communication in relationships: